-Both Under Secretary Hale's conference call and Acting Secretary Beers's guidance memorandum note an important continuing impact of the funding hiatus, even after the enactment of P.L.
-113-39.
+Both Under Secretary Hale's conference call and Acting Secretary Beers's guidance memorandum note an important continuing impact of the funding hiatus, even with P.L.
+113-39 in place and its implementation clarified.
 The act only provides for pay and allowances-no other expenses.
 Hale noted:

 [W]e have authority to recall most of our civilians and provide them pay and allowances.
 We don't have authority to enter into obligations for supplies, parts, fuel, et cetera unless it is for an excepted activity, again, one tied to a military operation or safety of life and property.
-So as our people come back to work, they'll need to be careful that they do not order supplies and material for non-excepted activities.26
+So as our people come back to work, they'll need to be careful that they do not order supplies and material for non-excepted activities.27